 While Spain is almost the only European country that is falling below the recycling guidelines set by the EU for 2020, the country has a pretty straightforward recycling system.
 It most likely isn’t one you are familiar with back in your home country (in the US we use a number system) but it’s easy enough to learn.
 Residents and visitors have started to embrace recycling in Spain over the past few years and companies are manufacturing products made from recycled materials, which is encouraging.

-I remember learning about recycling back in elementary school in Ohio when I was growing up but I don’t remember learning how to and the importance of recycling in as much detail as my students did.
-I’m glad that the younger generations (including my own) are standing up and being more outspoken about recycling.
+I remember learning about recycling back in elementary school in Ohio when I was growing up but I don’t remember learning the exact how-to and the importance of recycling in as much detail as my students have.
+I’m glad to see the younger generations (including my own) are standing up and being more outspoken about recycling.

 In the past few years, I’ve been a bit obsessed with recycling and reducing the amount of plastic consumption in my daily life.
-The more reports I saw around the Internet about the excessive amounts of plastic in the ocean and inside marine animals, the more I pushed for recycling and trying to live as close to zero waste.
+The more reports I saw around the Internet about the excessive amounts of plastic in the ocean and inside marine animals, the more I pushed for recycling and trying to live as close to zero waste as I could.
 I’ve been diligently recycling everything I can for years but recently I’ve bought solid shampoos and soaps and liquid soaps in bulk from a couple of local Madrid companies (but you can find these types of shops all over Spain, by the way).
-If you’re in Madrid specifically, I would recommend checking out Fill in Good (Malasaña) and Enjabonarte (Centro).
+If you’re in Madrid specifically, I would recommend checking out Restore 7 (Chamberí) and Enjabonarte (Salamanca).

 With all that said, let’s get to explaining how recycling in Spain works!